-Two chemical ice packs will be included in each team first aid kits, these are to be used while at away games or practices.
-The PALL building will have a first aid kit and safety manual at all times.
+Two chemical ice packs will be included in each team first aid kits.
+These are to be used while at away games or practices.
+The concession stand will have a first aid kit and safety manual at all times.
 Ice packs located in the concession stand are to be used for injuries that occur on the PALL complex.